MonikaAishwarya/ev-charge-range-analysis/README.md

 > **Thank you, SmartBridge, for making me knowledgeable and skilled in Tableau.**

 ---
+📌 Project Highlights
+Entire project — from dataset analysis to dashboard and story creation — was independently completed by Vegesna Monika Aishwarya.

+Repository includes all supporting files: datasets, Tableau workbook, visual outputs, reports, and video demonstration.

+A comprehensive data analytics project, ideal for portfolio showcasing.

 > 📌 **Submitted as part of the SmartBridge Virtual Internship – Data Analytics with Tableau.**